-Table 3.3: East London's waste management routes
+Table 4.6: East London's waste management routes

-Exports from ELJWP Boroughs

-3.14 The London Plan aims for London as a whole to be net self-sufficient in waste management capacity for all waste streams except excavation waste by 2026.
+Waste stream Total tonnes Recycling Recovery Landfill/ Disposal Other including transfer

+LACW 481,545 27% 45% 0.3% 28%

+C&D 805,726 82% 4% 0% 14%

+Excavation 1,327,137 48% 26% 0% 26%

+Hazardous 57,745 10% 64% 18% 8%

+Duty to Cooperate
-3.15 Waste is a strategic cross-boundary issue and is subject to the duty to cooperate.
-The duty to cooperate is a mechanism for waste planning authorities (WPAs) to engage with each other on waste movements between their areas to work together to manage waste streams.
-3.16 The following guideline tonnages in relation to the Duty to Cooperate have been agreed by the London Waste Planning Forum (LWPF), South East Waste Planning Advisory Group (SEWPAG) and the East of England Waste Technical Advisory Board (EoEWTAB).
-The guideline tonnages per annum (tpa) are:

-- 5,000 tpa non-hazardous waste (LACW and C&I).

-- 10,000 tpa inert waste (CD&E).

-- 100 tpa hazardous waste.

-3.17 Around 1.4 million tonnes of waste was reported as exported from East London in 2019.
-Just over half of this (52%) was excavation waste and just over a third (36%) was LACW/C&I waste.

-3.18 Only 12% of waste exports were managed elsewhere in London.
-The majority (88%) were exported to locations in the south east and east of England.

-3.19 Over half (54%) of all waste exported from East London was deposited to landfill and a further 8% was put to beneficial use in/on land.

-3.20 Buckinghamshire and Thurrock received the greatest proportion of exported CD&E waste in 2019.
-In that year around 500,000 tonnes of CD&E waste went to landfill with a further 110,000 tonnes being put to beneficial use on/in land.

-3.21 Cambridgeshire & Peterborough, Kent and Northamptonshire receive the greatest quantity of hazardous waste from East London.
+- 4.21 Waste is a strategic cross-boundary issue and is subject to the duty to coperate.
+In the case of waste, the duty to cooperate is a mechanism for waste planning authorities (WPAs) to engage with each other on waste movements between their plan areas so that waste streams are provided for. - 4.22 The following guideline tonnages in relation to the Duty to Cooperate have been agreed by the London Waste Planning Forum (LWPF), South East Waste Planning Advisory Group (SEWPAG) and the East of England Waste Technical Advisory Board (EoEWTAB).
+The guideline tonnages per annum (tpa) are: - 5,000 tpa non-hazardous waste (LACW and C&I). - 10,000 tpa inert waste (C,D&E). - 100 tpa hazardous waste. - 4.23 Around 0.86 million tonnes of waste was reported as exported from East London in 2022.
+Just over half of this (52%) was excavation waste and just over a third (36%) was LACW/C&I waste. - 4.24 Only 12% of waste exports were managed elsewhere in London.
+The majority (88%) were exported to locations in the south east and east of England. - 4.25 Over half (54%) of all waste exported from East London was deposited to landfill and a further 8% was put to beneficial use in/on land. - 4.26 Buckinghamshire and Thurrock received the greatest proportion of exported CD&E waste in 2019.
+In that year around 500,000 tonnes of CD&E waste went to landfill with a further 110,000 tonnes being put to beneficial use on/in land. - 4.27 Cambridgeshire and Peterborough, Kent and Northamptonshire receive the greatest quantity of hazardous waste from East London.
 The data shows that hazardous waste tends to travel further than other types of wastes, due to the specialist nature and requirements for specialist treatment.
 It also shows that there are a number of facilities that consistently receive quantities of hazardous waste from East London, while exports to other facilities have a more irregular pattern.